Ishsshukla/ostello_task/README.md

 ### 📈 Progress Logic

 * Weekly progress is fetched from user activity and reflected on a progress bar.
-* Each chapter/module tracks its own completion state (e.g., using local state, Redux, or backend sync).
+* Each chapter/module tracks its own completion state .

 ### 🔓 Chapter Unlock Flow